Raezroth/Linux-ARM-Gaming-Chroot/Docs/tips.md

 ### Dealing with thermal throttling

+This is for the PinePhones currently.
+Alot of SBC (single board computers) have different types of coolers available for them.

 So far, the best way to deal with lag from thermal throttling is to strap a cooler of some sort to it.
 A few of the users in the Pine64 Pinephone chat (you can find links [here](https://wiki.pine64.org/index.php/Main_Page)) have had some interesting ideas about cooling solutions.
 People have used a variety of methods, such as TEC cooling, a ENOKAY Raspberry Pi cooler, Desktop Heatsinks, to even sticking the device in the freezer.